-When using -Omax, armclang can perform link time optimizations that were not possible in Arm Compiler 5.
-These link time optimizations can expose latent bugs in the final image.
+When using -Omax or -Omin, armclang can perform link-time optimizations that were not possible in Arm Compiler 5.
+In some cases these link-time optimizations can expose latent bugs in a program, which manifest as an image with different or unanticapted behavior.
 Therefore, an image built with Arm Compiler 5 might have a different behavior to the image built with Arm Compiler 6.

-For example, unused variables without the volatile keyword might be removed when using -Omax in Arm Compiler 6.
+For example, unused variables without the volatile keyword might be removed when using -Omax or -Omin in Arm Compiler 6.
 If the unused variable is actually a volatile variable that requires the volatile keyword, then the removal of the variable can cause the generated image to behave unexpectedly.
-Since Arm Compiler 5 does not have this aggressive optimization setting, it might not have removed the unused variable, and the resulting image might behave as expect ted, and therefore the error i in the code would be more difficult to detect.
+Since Arm Compiler 5 does not have these aggressive optimization settings, it might not have removed the unused variable, and the resulting image might behave as expected, and therefore the error in the code would be more difficult to detect.